ayaan-sheikh/overthewire-bandit/README.md

 ![image](https://user-images.githubusercontent.com/94873357/149354659-7e5088cd-fa5c-4d33-a110-f00b4374b145.png)

 **ssh bandit0@bandit.labs.overthewire.org -p 2220**
-Now that we are connected, look for next clue given in the website.
+\n Now that we are connected, look for next clue given in the website.
 As highlighted the password for next level is store under a file called readme. lets list the files using ls -alps command (use the man page to understand more about the options)

 **ls -alps**